-Fig.(11) shows the result of this search and points to a seven-dimensional subspace for the first partition.
-The same procedure is repeated and involves the remaining 23 modes.
 The second subspace found is a six-dimensional one.
-The third search (among the remaining 17 modes) leads to a ten-dimensional subspace.
+The third search (among the remaining 17 modes) leads to a tendimensional subspace.
 The remaining seven modes are collected together within the same subspace.
-Eventually, the full thirty dimensional vibrational space has been partitioned into a ten-dimensional, two seven-dimensional, and one six-dimensional subspace.
+Eventually, the full thirty-dimensional vibrational space has been partitioned into a ten-dimensional subspace, two seven-dimensional subspaces, and one six-dimensional subspace.
 Whatever the method employed for partitioning the space, we run 1000 trajectories per degree of freedom to calculate the frequencies.
-Each trajectory is 30,000 a.u. long.
-To remove any spurious noise effect, in the Fourier transform we add the same Gaussian filter used for the Zundel cation.
-As usual, the reference state of each M-dimensional subspace is written as $|\chi\rangle = \prod{i}^{M} |\sqrt{\omega_i}, q_i^{eq}\rangle$ , where $\omega_i$ are the harmonic frequencies that we report under the columns "HO" in Table (VI).
-For the evolution of the pre-exponential factor (4) and its phase calculation we use a recently introduced iterative second-order approximation.[93]
-This approximation allows for the calculation of the pre-exponential factor without explicitly calculate the monodromy matrix elements, and it can be
+Each trajectory is 30 000 a.u. long.
+To remove any spurious noise effect, in the Fourier transform, we add the same Gaussian filter used for the Zundel cation.
+As usual, the reference state of each M-dimensional subspace is written as $|\chi\rangle = \prod{i}^{M} |\sqrt{\omega{i}}, q{i}^{eq}\rangle$, where ω{i} are the harmonic frequencies that we report under the columns "HO" in Table VI.
+For the evolution of the pre-exponential factor (4) and its phase calculation, we use a recently introduced iterative second-order approximation.93 This approximation allows for the calculation of the pre-exponential factor without explicitly calculating